MLC has a deserved reputation for excellence in Music.

 Year 9 Music Industry

-This course is open to any student who enjoys performing and creating music, particularly with an emphasis on contemporary sounds.
 This course is an excellent introduction to the type of skills and knowledge students could eventually take into VET Music in Year 10 or Year 11.
 Some key areas of study could be Composition, Sound Tracks, Studio Recording and, Improvisation and Performance.

 Year 10 Music Performance